What foods are adaptogens and what are their benefits?

 Lion's mane can be consumed raw, cooked, or dried, making it one of the most versatile mushrooms.
 It's commonly ground down into capsule form, however.

-Asian ginseng is used in traditional Chinese medicine for its powerful medicinal properties.
+Panax, or Asian ginseng, is a plant that's used in traditional Chinese medicine for its powerful medicinal properties.
 So much so, in fact, that its name comes from a word meaning “cure-all”.

 Other types of ginseng include American and Siberian, which are also considered adaptogens and offer similar benefits.